wbrowar/kids-money/README.md

 ### Hosting on the Edge

-What makes this app tricky is that the SQLite database needs to be hosted on a server where it will persist and where database files are allowed (which makes this harder to host on Netlify and Vercel).
+What makes this app tricky to host is that the SQLite database needs to be hosted on a server where it will persist and where database files are allowed (which makes this harder to host on Netlify and Vercel).
 One option you can try out is to change the `DATABASE_URL` environment value to use a database that you have hosted elsewhere.

 The connection to the database is done through Prisma, so [you can check out these options](https://www.prisma.io/docs/reference/database-reference/connection-urls) for setting up an external database connection.